MicrosoftDocs/sandbox/sandbox/snippets/azure-functions-recipes/queue-storage/basic-queue-trigger.md

 ## Triggering via Azure Storage Queue
-Storage Queues can be used as triggers for you functions.
+Storage Queues can be used as triggers for your functions.

 Using the `QueuesTrigger` attribute, you can supply the queue along with the connection information for the storage account that should be used.